Let’s cut to the chase. The reason why you’re failing at email marketing is because you’re neglecting these two very important things:

 Take note that these segmentations can work by themselves or when combined with one or two other segments/triggers.
 Let’s dive into it!

 Demographic data is an example of explicit data.
 When you have access to demographic data, use it to narrow down your list in the most basic level.

 1. Gender.
-Creating gender-specific campaigns are usually great for consumer brands with wide product offerings across genders.
+Creating gender-specific campaigns lets you adjust your message accordingly.
+This is also great for consumer brands with wide product offerings across genders.